-The medium risks identified in this study are due to soil acidification and contaminant mobilisation.
+A high risk due to soil contaminant mobilisation was identified for this wetland, along with medium risks due to soil acidification and contaminant mobilisation and deoxygenation impacts on surface water.
 The likelihood of water refilling the wetland is high as flows return to normal levels.
 The limited number of case studies on refilling wetlands makes prediction of risk difficult in terms of determining whether reversible or irreversible damage is likely to occur.
 However, at the pH's observed, the increase in pH over the 35 day period and limited metal mobilisation imply that any risks are likely to be localised in nature.
-The highest risks are likely to be associated with deeper drying and cracking where sulfide minerals may be present at higher concentrations.
+The highest risks are likely to be associated with deeper drying and cracking as sulfide minerals are present at depth at very high concentrations (Fitzpatrick et al. 2010).

 As the wetland has previously dried and undergone oxidation, management options 1 and 2 in Table 5-1 are not relevant to the current study, although minimising further oxidation could have been an option prior to recent high flows down the River Murray.
-Treatment options currently remain a viable option should water quality impacts e.g. acidification of surface water and/or high metal concentrations be seen.
+Treatment options currently remain a viable option should water quality impacts e.g. acidification of surface water high metal concentrations be seen.
 Since the risks are scenario dependent, it is recommended that surface water monitoring be undertaken at this wetland.
 Based on the data from this study and elsewhere (Shand et al. 2010), it is likely that soil recovery will be relatively rapid as pH is relatively high and increased in experiments in this study over time.